Hot Watch List:: Brewin Dolphin Holdings Plc (LON:BRW)

 Brewin Dolphin Holdings Plc (LON:BRW) stock Trading Summary:

-Brewin Dolphin Holdings Plc (LON:BRW) stock changed position at -0.0312% to closing price of GBX201.50 in recent trading session.
+Brewin Dolphin Holdings Plc (LON:BRW) stock changed position at 0.0545% to closing price of GBX242.00 in recent trading session.
 The last closing price represents the price at which the last trade occurred.
 The last price is also the price on which most charts are based; the chart updates with each change of the last price.
-The stock registered last trading volume of 549033 shares.
+The stock registered Last trading volume of 457823 shares.
 Daily volume is the number of shares that are traded during one trading day.
 High volume is an indication that a stock is actively traded, and low volume is an indication that a stock is less actively traded.
 Some stocks tend always to have high volume, as they are popular among day traders and investors alike.
 Other stocks tend always to have low volume, and aren’t of particular interest to short-term traders.
-The stock average trading capacity stands with 681.077k shares and relative volume is now at 0.81 ×.
+The stock average trading capacity stands with 715.188k shares and relative volume is now at 0.64 ×.

 Brewin Dolphin Holdings Plc (LON:BRW) Stock Price Movement in past 50 Days period and 52-Week period